kmartyn30/Amazon_Vine_Analysis/README.md

   The percentage of view reviews were 5 stars were 0 percent.
 The percentage of non-Vine reviews were 5 star were 25.35% of reviews.

   In summary the there seem to be only a one sided bias towards non-Vine reviews.
-Also this was non-Vine unpaid reviews.
+Also this was non-Vine unpaid reviews which was other members: reviews: 355, 5-star ratings:90(25.35%).